motion-open-source/awesome-rubymotion/README.md

 ### Networking
 * [RackMotion](https://github.com/drewbug/RackMotion) - Intercept and alter HTTP requests and responses in RubyMotion
 * [motion-net-service](https://github.com/fearoffish/motion-net-service) - RubyMotion wrapper providing a simple DSL for the Bonjour (NSNetService) zero configuration network protocol.
-* [apex](https://github.com/infinitered/apex) - Apex is a RubyMotion web framework for OS X. It uses GCDWebServer under the hood and provides a Sinatra-like router and DSL.
+* [apex](https://github.com/infinitered/apex) - Apex is a RubyMotion web framework for macOS.
+It uses GCDWebServer under the hood and provides a Sinatra-like router and DSL.
 * [AFMotion](https://github.com/clayallsopp/afmotion) - RubyMotion wrapper for AFNetworking.